 Furthermore, the court must ensure the proper support of any child born during the marriage.
 If the child is not the husband’s, the court must determine who is the father of the child and the child’s father must take financial responsibility for the baby before the wife can finalize her divorce.

 Child support can only be ordered for a child once the child is born.
 Since genetic testing to determine paternity cannot be performed until the child is born and because child support cannot be determined until paternity is established, the divorce cannot proceed until after the child is born.

 As a result of this rule, the divorce will be delayed by the amount of time it takes for the wife to complete her pregnancy and give birth.

-If you would like to discuss the factors that may impact the time it takes to finalize your divorce, or if your divorce has been pending for too long and you would like to know what you can do to move it forward, please contact us to schedule a free consultation.
+If you would like to discuss the factors that may impact the time it takes to finalize your divorce, or if your divorce has been pending for too long and you would like to know what you can do to move it forward, please contact us to schedule a 100% confidential consultation.